drorspei/arrow-csv-benchmark/README.md

 # My Results

-Running this on Azure, machine size `Standard E48s_v3 (48 vcpus, 384 GiB memory)`, unused other than this benchmark, consistently shows speeds of less than 1GiB/s, and often below 0.5GiB/s.
+Running this on Azure, machine size `Standard E48s_v3 (48 vcpus, 384 GiB memory)`, on Linux (ubuntu 18.04), unused other than this benchmark, consistently shows speeds of less than 1GiB/s, and often below 0.5GiB/s.

 Included in the repo are profiling dumps, made manually with py-spy.
 I started them 5 seconds after the beginning of each `read_csv`, and stopped them after about 15 seconds.
 This was always more than 5 seconds before the `read_csv` finished.